pellse/assembler/README.md

 public record OrderItem(String id, Long customerId, String orderDescription, Double price) {}
 public record Transaction(Customer customer, BillingInfo billingInfo, List<OrderItem> orderItems) {}

-Flux<Customer> getCustomers(); // call to a  REST or RSocket microservice Flux<BillingInfo> getBillingInfo(List<Long> customerIds); // Connects to relational database (R2DBC)
+Flux<Customer> getCustomers(); // Call to a REST or RSocket microservice Flux<BillingInfo> getBillingInfo(List<Long> customerIds); // Connects to relational database (R2DBC)
 Flux<OrderItem> getAllOrders(List<Long> customerIds); // Connects to MongoDB (Reactive Streams Driver)
 ```
-If `getCustomers()` returns 50 customers, instead of having to make one additional call per *customerId* to retrieve each customer's associated `BillingInfo` (which would result in 50 additional network calls, thus the N + 1 queries issue) we can only make 1 additional call to retrieve all at once all `BillingInfo` for all `Customer` returned by `getCustomers()`, idem for `OrderItem`.
+If for example `getCustomers()` returns 50 customers, instead of having to make one additional call per *customerId* to retrieve each customer's associated `BillingInfo` (which would result in 50 additional network calls, thus the N + 1 queries issue) we can only make 1 additional call to retrieve all at once all `BillingInfo` for all `Customer` returned by `getCustomers()`, idem for `OrderItem`.
 Since we are working with 3 different and independent data sources, joining data from `Customer`, `BillingInfo` and `OrderItem` into `Transaction` (using *customerId* as a correlation id between all those entities) has to be done at the application level, which is what this library was implemented for.

 When using [reactive-assembler-core](https://central.sonatype.com/artifact/io.github.pellse/reactive-assembler-core), here is how we would aggregate multiple reactive data sources and implement the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html):